 1 Large Onion

 I like to use sweet onions, such as a Vidalia Onion.
 These are typically seasonal, at least the true Vidalia onions are.
 My second choice would be red onion as It gives the dish a strictly beautiful contrast of color.
 Red onions tend to have a sharper bite to them.
 My last choice would be white onion if I couldn’t find the other two varieties.
 Don’t let the onion choice stop you from making this dish though.
-Really any type of onion will do.
+Any type of onion will do.

 1 Cup of White Vinegar